coccoinomane/web3client/README.md

 # TO DO

-- Network selector, with default public RCPs
+- Add array of public RPCs for each network (like ethers.js does with getDefaultProvider)
-- Adjust tests to run automatically for all chains (or testnets)
+- Adjust tests to run automatically for all chains (or testnets) using public RPCs
+- Add more popular blockchains
+- Create human-friendly ERC20 token selector